balabhaskar27/maza/doc/build-osx.md

 Mac OS X Build Instructions and Notes
 ====================================
+This guide will show you how to build mazacoind(headless client) for OSX.
 The commands in this guide should be executed in a Terminal application.
 The built-in one is located in `/Applications/Utilities/Terminal.app`.